rnj0nes/RNJmisc/README.md

 # ADOs converted to R files

 ## wftree.r
-Creates a workflow folder directory structure following the IRAR/QSP interpretation of JS Long's Workflow for Data Analysis using Stata.
+Creates a workflow folder directory structure following the IFAR/QSP interpretation of JS Long's The Workflow of Data Analysis using Stata (2008).

 The code below sets up a set of workflow folders in the current working directory.
 Note: since it is the